juanlessa/react-setup/README.md

 # React Setup

-This project is the starter of my studies about ReactJs.
+This project is the beggining of my studies on ReactJs.
 This repository contains the babel and webpack base setup settings to do a react project.

 ## Motivation